WELCOME TO ATOMIX EDUCATIONAL TRUST

 Stockton Sixth Form & Priors Pursglove nominated the Tes (opens in a new tab) School Awards for Staff Wellbeing School of the Year

 We are committed to meeting the needs of our diverse community and aim to have a workforce reflecting this diversity.
 We are also committed to safeguarding and promoting the welfare of children, young people and adults.
-We have a robust child protection and safeguarding policy. and all staff will receive training relevant to their role at induction and throughout employment at the school.
+We have a robust child protection and safeguarding policy. and all staff will receive training relevant to their role at induction and throughout employment at the Trust.
 We expect all staff and volunteers to share this commitment.

 Please note this post is in regulated activity and exempt from the rehabilitation of Offenders Act 1974 and subject to satisfactory references and an enhanced DBS criminal records and barred list check for work with children.
 An online search may be undertaken as part of the recruitment process on information available in the public domain.
 Candidates should disclose anything that may be relevant in line with Keeping Children Safe in Education.